emissary-ingress/emissary/reference/dev-portal.md

 ### `.ambassador-internal`

-By default, `.ambassador-internal` is not publicly exposed by Ambassador Edge Stack.
+By default, `.ambassador-internal` is not publicly exposed by the Ambassador Edge Stack.
 This is controlled by a special `FilterPolicy` called `apro-internal-access-control`.

- Note that these URLs are not publicly exposed by Ambassador Edge Stack, and are internal-only.
+ Note that these URLs are not publicly exposed by the Ambassador Edge Stack, and are internal-only.

 ## Dev Portal configuration